ECN211 Intermediate Microeconomics - Institutions, Games and Market Failures

-1. Introduction: Economics and institutions.
+1. Introduction - economics and institutions.
 2. Game theory.
 3. Monopoly and regulation.
 4. Oligopoly.
-5. The emergence of competition.
+5. The emergence of perfect competition.
 6. Welfare theory.
 7. Risk, uncertainty and insurance markets.
-8. Behavioural economics.
-9. Asymmetric information.
-10. Externalities.
-11. Public goods.
+8. Non-rational behaviour.
+9. Informational market failures.
+10. Externalities and public goods.

 Web support.
 Exercise lessons.

 Minimum requirements for entrance to higher education in Norway (generell studiekompetanse)

 Type of course:

 Lectures: 4 hours per week.
 Exercises: 2 hours per week.